ueberauth/guardian/README.md

 Looks for a previously verified token.
 If one is found, continues, otherwise it will call the :on\_failure function.

-You can configure Guardian with a global on\_failure function in the configuration or pass one to the EnsureSesssion plug when using it.

-Globally configured:

-    config :guardian, Guardian,
-          on_failure: &MyApp.MyController.unauthenticated/2,
-          # ...

-Or on a per plug basis:
+When you ensure a session, you must declare an error handler.
+This can be done as part of a pipeline or inside a pheonix controller.

     defmodule MyApp.MyController do
       use MyApp.Web, :controller

-      plug Guardian.Plug.EnsureSession, on_failure: &MyApp.MyController.unauthenticated/2
+      plug Guardian.Plug.EnsureSession, on_failure: { MyApp.MyController, :unauthenticated }
     end

+The failure function must receive the connection, and the connection params.

 ### Pipelines